-By making a plan to scale you can do the heavy lifting on a piece of paper.
+By making your own floor plan to scale you can do the heavy lifting on a piece of paper.
 Literally, you can move the furniture around on the plan until you have it just the way you want it.
 You won’t even lift a finger in the room.
 This will save you hours of trial and error and possibly burning a lot of calories. 😉

 I am using my 16 x 20′ living room for an example in this post.
-However, I take will take you step by step to create a plan for a room in your home.
+However, I will take you step by step to create a plan for a room in your home.

 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.

 The first step to start drawing our simple floor plan is to draw a floor plan sketch of the basic shape of your room on a piece of paper.
 No ruler.
-Just draw out the four walls of your room with a pencil and show the approximation of the doors and windows.
+Just draw out the four interior walls of your room with a pencil and show the approximation of the doors and windows.
 We are not going to be dealing with exterior walls because we are just focusing on one room at a time in this post.

 This is just for your reference.
 You will make the actual scaled drawing on another piece of paper later.

 How to measure your room

 The easiest way to record your measurements is to use a tape measure to measure the actual wall from one end to the other.
 Record the measurements on your drawing in feet and inches.

 Start at the beginning of a the longest wall and measure the width of the room.
 Measure the distance from there to the beginning of a door, window, or other permanent structure.
 Mark that measurement on your plan.
 See image below.